djh1997/proj324/docs/index.md

 Next a camera will be added to the system so that the system can detect bright points, hence make a matching point darker on the lens.

 At which point the buttons can be used so that you can switch between different modes.
-The final additional feature that will added is some intelligence on the camera side to ignore certain circumstances such as car tail/headlights.
+The final additional feature that will be added is some intelligence on the camera side to ignore certain circumstances such as car tail/headlights.

 # Report